betterscientificsoftware/bssw.io/Documentation/ContentStyleGuide/StylingEvents.md

 * `### Abstract` : A section with the abstract of the talk to be presented
 * `### Author Bios`:  A section with the author bios

+## METADATA SECTION
+There is no specific guidance for this for the event content type.
+See [common layout section](CommonLayout.md) of the guide.

 ## UPDATING PAST EVENTS
 Past events may be updated with information pointing to where the presentation, recording archives have been stored.
 In such updates, you can add rows to the table above or modify the information as needed.